-Shaping your beard takes diligence, yet yields incredible results, and will make you look instantly more handsome.
-And since barbershops are closed, now is the perfect time to really learn how to tame and shape your beard.
+To put it succinctly: Shaping your beard takes diligence, yet yields incredible results, and will make you look instantly more handsome.
+And since barbershops are either closed, or hard to book, now is the perfect time to really learn how to tame and shape your beard.
 For tips, we turned to Karen Lynn Accattato, who has helped many high-profile men look their best, including the cast of Empire, professional athletes, and a former community organizer named Barack Obama.

 Learning how to shape a beard is an art that requires discipline and plenty of experimentation.
 No one knows your beard better than you, so we recommend sampling products and techniques that work best for you.

 - Find your beard shape.
 Rounder faces require fuller beards to even out proportion and slimmer faces need to sport a more streamlined, refined beard.

 - Brush your beard hair all in the same direction.
 Trim the stragglers and overly long ones according to the beard shape and length that looks best on your face.

 - Shape your sideburns and remove any hairs that appear on your cheeks above your beard line.

 - Define your neckline with a razor or extremely close-cutting beard trimmer.

 - Touch up around the lips, making sure no hairs extend over them and follow that with precision trimming of your nostrils, too.

 Finding Your Beard Shape